 Step 2: Make Sure the White Button is NOT Pressed In

 Your fan limit switch will have a small white button on the lower-left corner of it.
-That button tells the switch whether to operate in manual or automatic.
+That button tells the switch whether to operate manually or automatically.
 In manual mode, the fan will be on all the time, whereas in automatic mode the fan only runs during heating cycles.
 If the button is pressed in, the switch is then set to manual mode and is forcing the fan to continuously run.
 You will need to reset it to automatic mode to allow for proper fan operation.

 Step 3: Call a Professional If the Fan is Still Running